scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 needle plot may be used to annotate the positions on a genome at which genetic mutations happen (see Fig. :ref:`needle`).

-The Dash Bio NeedlePlot component receives input data in a dictionary.
+The Dash Bio NeedlePlot component was built using plotly.js.
+It receives input data in a dictionary.
 It can distinguish between different types of mutations with different colors and marker styles, and can demarcate the domains of specific genes.

 Volcano Plot
 ============